marius-coding/openevseForKinetos-esp/readme.md

 - Temporarily show a custom status (e.g., upstream energy management decision) without losing the charging metrics on the other line.
 - Integrate with automation platforms that publish dynamic human-readable hints.

-If you need: persistence across reboots, TFT support, or more than two queued custom messages, open an issue with details.

 ---

 # OpenEVSE